cloud8421/fat-client-boilerplate/README.md

 ### Distribution

 Run `grunt dist` to have distrubution files ready under `dist`.
 You can use that directory as a baseline for your production setup.
-To test it, you can run `grunt static-server:production` and open [http://localhost:8002](http://localhost:8002).
+To test it, you can run `grunt connect:production` and open [http://localhost:8002](http://localhost:8002).

 ### Upcoming features